A SPACE TO UNDERSTAND YOURSELf

 I have been in the helping profession since 1987.
 My objective has always been to help people create meaningful, positive change in their lives.
 I provide a relaxed, respectful atmosphere and use contemporary clinical concepts, working collaboratively with each individual I see.
 I encourage clients to identify and build upon their existing strengths, supporting personal growth and lasting transformation that leads to greater satisfaction, connection, and emotional well-being.

-I support individuals with:
+I also support individuals with:

 Approach